Month: January 2018

-This is a problem.
-Extreme weather and related power outages clearly come with a price tag ($18 billion to $33 billion annually, according to a 2013 report by the U.S. Department of Energy), but these potential costs are not typically accounted for when considering the potential benefits of a resilient power system.
+Extreme weather and related power outages come with a price tag, but these costs are not typically accounted for when considering the potential benefits of a resilient power system.
 The result is that fewer solar+storage systems pencil-out to make economic sense than would be the case if the power resilience they provide was accurately valued.
-Because of this oversight, more businesses and communities will fail to make needed investments in resilient power systems and will continue to remain vulnerable to the power outages during the next disaster.

 2017 was a banner year for offshore wind in the U.S. Boosted by the start of commercial operations at the Block Island Wind Farm in December 2016, the offshore wind sector gathered momentum and made significant progress over the year.

 Any investigation into the massive power outage at Atlanta’s international airport last month should not only look back to see what went wrong.
 Rather, it should look forward to how the airport could use new technologies like solar and battery storage to prevent such disasters from happening again.